July 5, 2016 (Day 98)

 The old people believe that nothing lasts forever.
 When a Totem Pole falls to the earth or something was damaged on it, it has served its purpose and it was time to make a new one.
 This is why the poles are not maintained or repainted.
 It is not due to neglect.

-Many families choose to let the years age the totems and even fall to the ground completing the circle of life,
+Notice the contrast between the newer totems and the older ones behind.
+Many families choose to let the years age the totems and even fall to the ground completing the circle of life, while other families chose to restore and repaint theirs.

 Totem on the left, "Haida Mortuary Panel - Raven transforming", to honor the memory of appx 300 Haida who where quarantined to Bones Bay in the peoples Kwakwaka'wakw Territory around 1862, who never made it home due to small pox.